EpicCatto/Advanced-Data-Rng-Prediction/README.md

-# BCC Student Searcher V2
+# Advanced Data Path Finding

 ## About
-This project uses a "Advanced Data Path Finding" to enables advanced data path finding through super advanced data structures and machine-learning AI algorithm.
+The "Advanced Data Path Finding" project is a tool to enables advanced data path finding through super advanced data structures and machine-learning AI algorithm.
 It is designed to provide a more flexible and customizable solution for data path finding than the old pathfinding algorithms.

 ## How does it work
 Our Advanced Data Path Finding